mwbowers/mwbowers.github.io/examples/sunfarm/enhance-replace-data-with-chart.md

 </div>
 ```

+>Note: Empty-row attributed `divs` have been added to fill gaps.
+This is done automatically by [Expo Client JavaScript Library](https://asnaqsys.github.io/concepts/user-interface/qsys-expo-client-advanced-css.html)

+Empty-row attributed `divs` use a [CSS Style](https://developer.mozilla.org/en-US/docs/Web/CSS) with a *Empty* (or blank) content with a `height` equal to the normal Row-attributed `divs`.

-If we can produce a `div` with a [CSS Style](https://developer.mozilla.org/en-US/docs/Web/CSS) such that it renders an *Empty* (blank) row with the same hight as `Row`, we have achieved our goal: render the Page with constant height of `17 * Row-height + 7 * Empty-Row-height` pixels, also equal to `24 * height of Row` pixels.
+If we compute the total Page height: `17 * Row-height + 7 * Empty-Row-height` pixels, matching the height we desire (same as `24 * height of Row` pixels).

+> For more on how how Expo Display files are rendered, read [here](/concepts/user-interface/qsys-expo-dds-elements.html).

 What happens now if we suddenly added an element to the page, in the middle of our *square* geometry?

 Consider:

 ```html
 <div id="sales-chart-container">